mrdoob/three.js/threejs/lessons/threejs-indexed-textures.md

 <div class="threejs_center"><img src="../resources/data/world/country-index-texture.png" style="width: 700px;"></div>

+Note: The data used to generate this texture comes from [this website](http://thematicmapping.org/downloads/world_borders.php) and is therefore licensed as [CC-BY-SA](http://creativecommons.org/licenses/by-sa/3.0/).

 It's only 217k, much better than the 14meg for the country meshes.
 In fact we could probably even lower the resolution but 217k seems good enough for now.